 Development of the preferred alternative and analysis of its environmental impacts utilized a wide range of relevant data, literature, and tools.
 The Authority and Reclamation used the best available scientific information to produce analyses of the effects of the Project, drawing on scientific and engineering disciplines that include geology, hydrology, biology, ecology, chemistry, engineering, and climatology.
 The data, models, and literature are publicly available, and the methodologies used to apply these tools and information are described in the analyses in Chapters 5 through 30 and the appendices.
 The data, models, literature, and analyses have been subjected to review either as part of the customary practices of scientific publication or as part of legal and regulatory processes.
 The impact analyses produced for the Project were themselves subject to review and comment by the general public (e.g., CEQA and NEPA), experts in relevant scientific disciplines, and expert staff from regulatory agencies having jurisdiction over one or more aspects of the Project or its permitting (e.g., National Marine Fisheries Service, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife [CDFW], and U.S. Army Corps of Engineers).
 The modeling conducted for the RDEIR/SDEIS and Final EIR/EIS is credible because it is based on reasonable assumptions and appropriate, widely accepted modeling tools.
-Additional discussion regarding the modeling used in the RDEIR/SDEIS is provided in Master Response 3, Hydrology and Hydrologic Modeling, and all chapters and appendices have been updated with refined modeling results where appropriate (e.g., Chapter 5, Surface Water Resources, Section 5.4, Hydrologic Modeling Results, and Tables 5-30 and 5-31).
+Additional discussion regarding the modeling used in the RDEIR/SDEIS is provided in Master Response 3, Hydrology and Hydrologic Modeling, and all chapters and appendices have been updated with refined modeling results where appropriate (e.g., Chapter 5, Surface Water Resources, Hydrologic Modeling Results section, and tables titled Simulated Sites Water Supply Deliveries and Simulated CVP and SWP Water Supply Deliveries: No Project Alternative (TAF) and Alternatives 1, 2, and 3 Minus No Project (TAF)).